Terms & Conditions

 31.2 Sustainable Operations and Practices

-To this end, Pax Manor Muthaiga has implemented and continues to develop an integrated sustainability framework which includes, but is not limited to, the following:
+To this end, Pax Manor Muthaiga has implemented and continues to develop an integrated sustainability framework which includes:

 31.3 Guest Participation and Awareness